lateef-k/Amwal/README.md

 JsonCache.enabled = False
 ```

-Or for a single function call by passed the `recompute=True` argument
+Or for a single function call by passing the `recompute=True` argument
 ```python
 zain = zain.price_history(recompute=True)
 ```